frictionlessdata/frictionless-ts/website/content/docs/index.md

   label: Getting Started
 ---

+Fast TypeScript **data management** framework built on top of the **Data Package** standard and **Polars DataFrames**.
+It supports various formats like CSV, JSON, and Parquet and integrates with data platforms such as CKAN, Zenodo, and GitHub.

 This guide will help you get started with frictionless-ts.
 If you are new to the core framework's tecnhologies, please take a look at the [Data Package standard](https://datapackage.org/) and [Polars DataFrames](https://pola.rs/) documentation.

 ## Runtimes